base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction-with-biconomy.md

 By the end of this guide you should be able to do the following:

 - Set up a smart contract project for Base using [Foundry](https://book.getfoundry.sh/)
-- Set up a Next.js front-end project using `create next-app`
+- Set up a Next.js frontend project using `create next-app`
 - Setup user login and authentication using [Particle Network](https://particle.network/)
 - Setup a [Biconomy](https://biconomy.io/) paymaster and bundler
 - Create a gasless transaction